markgodiy/PUG/PUG-Bytes/230815_CompactScripts.md

 In the world of PowerShell scripting, striking a balance between concise code and clear understanding is like finding a hidden treasure.
 While shorter scripts can save time, they might make it harder to read and maintain.
 In this article, we'll explore ways to make your PowerShell scripts shorter while keeping them easy to follow.
 We'll look at techniques that help you trim down your scripts without losing the ability to understand and manage them in the future.

-## Ways to Make Your Scripts Shorter:
+## A Few Ways to Make Your Scripts Shorter:

 1. **Shorter Variable Names:** Use shorter or single letter variable names to shrink your script.